guus-vande-plasse/rockPaperScissors/README.md

 # rockPaperScissors
-This repo will contain the files for the rockPaperSciccors project of The Odin Project
+This repo will contain the files for the rockPaperSciccors project of The Odin Project.